VenmoGuide.com - Beginner's Guide to Venmo

 However, the massive amount of daily transactions, the vast number of users, and the high convenience of sending money make Venmo users an obvious target for scammers.

-Venmo giveaways are real only if they’re announced through the company’s official social media channels, including Venmo’s Instagram, Twitter, and Facebook pages.
-Otherwise, you should consider any promise of a giveaway, prize, or reward on Venmo’s behalf to be a scam.
+Yes, Venmo giveaways are real.
+They are announced through the company’s official social media channels, including Venmo’s Instagram, Twitter, and Facebook pages.
+Third-party Venmo Giveaway should be verified before participating.

 Keep reading to learn more about Venmo giveaways and possible scams that you should look out for.